krakjoe/jitfu/README.md

 ======
 *A lesson in the art of JoeJITFu!*

-JIT-Fu is a PHP library built around ```libjit```, exposing an OO API for the creation of native instructions to PHP userland.
+JIT-Fu is a PHP extension that exposes an OO API for the creation of native instructions to PHP userland, using ```libjit```.

 ```php
 <?php